lFoosh/VendingMachine/README.md

 11. Provide unit tests demonstrating that your code works correctly.
 ___
 ### Vending machine data file
-The input file that stocks the vending machine products is a pipe `|` delimited file.
+The input file that stocks the vending machine products is a comma-separated values (CSV) file.
 Each line is a separate product in the file and follows this format:

 | Column Name   | Description |
 ----------------|-------------|